 Crush, destem, gently air bag press.
 Clear settle juice and cold ferment to dryness.
 Our approach is to retain the fresh aromatics of the fruit and not to generate any harsh extractives which produce coarsness on the palate.

+Will develop the mineral character of classically aged flinty Sauvignon over a decade or so.
+Stelvin ensures its freedom from taint and freshness.
 Ideal with seafood but can be enjoyed with a wide range of foods or on its own.